Meneer-de-Bruin/WCT-API/apis/api-targets_GET.rst

 | Minimum: 10
 | Maximum: 100

-This is the amount of rows shown on a results page.
+This is the maximum amount of rows shown on a results page.

 Response
 --------